slurmulon/bach/README.md

 1/512 = Minimum duration
 ```

-For instance, a `Loop` playing a `Note('C2')` for an entire measure, starting at the first beat, would be specified like so:
+A `Loop` playing a `Note('C2')` for an entire measure, starting at the first beat, would be specified like so:

 ```
 1 -> Note('C2')